 All agreed refunds will be treated as unsecured creditors.
 This will include refunds that were agreed with Wonga before administration started and those that are later determined by the administrators.

-Although there is a hold on any payments being many, one reader has had his credit record corrected during this waiting period, so this is worth asking Wonga for.
+Although there is a hold on any payments being made, one reader has had his credit record corrected during this waiting period, so this is worth asking Wonga for.

-The Ombudsman will be transferring these cases back to the administrators.
-(The Wonga website has not yet been updated to say this.)
+The Ombudsman has now transferred all Wonga cases back to the administrators.
+The Wonga website has not yet been updated to say this.

 Customers with complaints currently with Wonga